crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 This type of mistake can make the software much more cumbersome to work with and is often unnecessary.
 Composition should always be preferred.
-It is ultra-rare you actually have a situation where "a Truck is a type of Vehicle" (inheritance), or where this relationship is important enough that it should dictate the shape of your
+It is rare you actually have a situation where "a Truck is a type of Vehicle" (inheritance), or where this relationship is important enough that it should dictate the shape of your